 Notable & Unique: People

-where approximately 1 in 4 children are living in poverty, the Philadelphia
+In a nation where 1 out of every 4 children lives in poverty, the Philadelphia

 In addition, an interesting characteristic about the Philadelphia City Center neighborhood

 is that there are more incarcerated people living here than 99.5%